fgmccabe/l-and-o/Doc/Reference/intro.markdown

 L&O threads may share access to objects, and to their state in the case of stateful objects – within a single invocation of the system.
 L&O supports synchronized access to such shared objects to permit contention issues to be addressed.

-Coordination is achieved through *mesage communication*.
-The communications model is very simple: a communication channel is established by a pair of entities: a `mailbox` and one or more associated `dropbox`es.
+Coordination is achieved through *message communication*.
+The communications model is very simple: a communication channel is established by a pair of entities: a `mailbox` and one or more associated `dropbox`s.
 When one process wishes to send a message to another process, it does so by using an appropriate `dropbox`.
 A process wishing to read a message does so by picking up messages from its `mailbox`.

 ##### This reference manual